DIY Rustic Country Coasters: Easy and Adorable

 After the paint dries, carefully tear or cut the places where the Cricut forms lines in the design and use them to trace in your lines.
 Just make sure you line it up the way you want it.
 I used a Sharpie to trace, then went back and traced the edges.

 Since my beautiful and talented Momma once rode barrels in rodeo’s, I used phrases that went with that theme.
-Except Cowgirls Don’t Cry, which is from a Reba McEntire song that ALWAYS makes me think of her!
+Except Cowgirls Don’t Cry, which is from a Brooks & Dunn song featuring Reba McEntire that ALWAYS makes me think of her!

 Hoping she loves it and it inspires you as well!
 Enjoy!
 Many more gift projects to come!!!
-I’ll be making place mats soon too, I promise to make that tutorial more simple!!
+I also made some rustic placemats for her.
+If you love these, don’t miss those!